Brooklyn Teen Accused Of Raping 85-Year-Old Jewish Widow Misses Hearing, Receives 115-Year Sentence

 — PIX11 News (@PIX11News) July 15, 2015

 A report from WPIX-11 notes that along with the rape, Asa Robert has racked up at least eight past arrests for other notable crimes, such as robbery and gang assault.
-Incidentally, it is said that he will also have a face a judge in February for a previous resisting arrest charge.
+Incidentally, it is said that he will also have to face a judge in February for a previous resisting arrest charge.
 Karliner says that his client fully maintains his innocence regarding the sexual assault.

 [Featured Image by DCPI/NYPD]